yurimjeon1892/hydeout/index.md

 <br>

-**Update: My paper "Follow the Footprints: Self-supervised Traversability Estimation for Off-road Vehicle Navigation based on Geometric and Visual Cues" is accepted by 2024 IEEE International Conference on Robotics and Automation (ICRA 2024).
-See you in Yokohama!**

 <br>

 Hello!
 I'm Yurim Jeon.
 My research interests lie in developing robust perception systems for autonomous driving in real-world scenarios.
 My research topics include: